basho/basho_docs/content/riak/ts/1.4.0/using/querying/SELECT/GROUP-BY.md

 ## GROUP BY Basics

 `GROUP BY` returns a single row for each unique combination of values for columns specified in the GROUP BY statement.
+There is no guaranteed order for the returned rows.

 The SELECT statement must contain only the columns specified in `GROUP BY`.
 Columns not used as groups can appear as function parameters.

-The [aggregate] function may be used with the GROUP BY statement.
-If used, `SELECT` may contain the columns specified in either `GROUP BY` or the [aggregate] function.
+The [aggregate function] may be used with the GROUP BY statement.
+If used, `SELECT` may contain the columns specified in either `GROUP BY` or the [aggregate function].

+{{% note title="WARNING" %}}
+Before you run `GROUP BY` you must ensure the node issuing the query has adequate memory to receive the response.
+If the returning rows do not fit into the memory of the requesting node, the node is likely to fail.
+{{% /note %}}

 ## GROUP BY Examples